servicecatalog/oscm-rest-api/.github/ISSUE_TEMPLATE/feature_request.md

 Clear description or/and business justification of what the feature is about.

 **Details**
-If applicapable, detailed information regarding things to be considered, requirements etc.
+If applicable, detailed information regarding things to be considered, requirements etc.

 **Acceptance criteria**
 Precise and detailed conditions under which a feature request is considered to be completed.